 Susan at home on her small horse farm with her Akita, "Miko."

 Homepage photos: Susan riding her Spanish Horse, Bonito.

-The An American Citizen illustration on her "work" page is the photo of her uncle and grandmother, Joseph and Mary Abel, taken from their passport.
+The Roots Never Die illustration on her "work" page is the photo of her uncle and grandmother, Joseph and Mary Abel, taken from their passport.

-Susan's Equine Art & Merchandise is for sale at festivals she attends.
+Susan's Equine Art & Merchandise is for sale at events she attends or by direct mail.